-If you decide to initiate discussion of the event in the context of your course, there are several matters to take into consideration.
+If you do decide to initiate discussion of the event in the context of your course, there are several matters to take into consideration:

 - Be sure to allow enough time so that you will not have to abbreviate a helpful discussion.